-To do so, we are going to use Win32DiskImager again, but in this case the opposite operation: generate a image of the configured OS.
+To do so, we are going to use Win32DiskImager again, but in this case the opposite operation: generate an image of the configured OS.
 For that, we must select the** path and name** we want to use for saving the backup, in my case: "C:\Users\PcCom\Documents\2_BACKUPS\backup-SO-Updated.img".
-And we select the device we want to backup.
+And we select the device we want to back up.

-In this case we must click **Read, **once is finished, just close, eject it on a savely way and power the system again with the SD inside the Raspberry.
+In this case, we must click **Read, **once is finished, just close, eject it on a safe way and power the system again with the SD inside the Raspberry.

 DONE!!
 You have installed, configured, updated and made a backup of the operating system successfully.
 You are ready to start any project you want.